-There are many such problems in this world which are hard to solve but once you solve them, it’s easy to verify the solution.
+There are many such problems in this world that are hard to solve but once you solve them, it’s easy to verify the solution.
 The problems which are non-deterministic and the problems which are undecidable.
 Simply, the problems that we would love to solve but are unable to do so exactly.

 In mathematics, there are several complexity classes for the problems.
-If you can solve a problem in polynomial time (we can predict the maximum amount of time it will take to solve the problem), such problem will be called ‘P-class‘ problem.
-But, if you are not sure about the solution in polynomial time, such problem will be called ‘NP-class‘ problem.
+If you can solve a problem in polynomial time (we can predict the maximum amount of time it will take to solve the problem), such a problem will be called the ‘P-class‘ problem.
+But, if you are not sure about the solution in polynomial time, such a problem will be called ‘NP-class‘ problem.
 P class is the set of problems that can be solved in polynomial time.
 NP is the set of problems whose solutions can not be determined but can be verified in polynomial time.

 Here, the first two paragraphs are about NP-class problems.

-Ok, I know that you are reading this article to know about that magical equation which, once proved, can break all the existing security protocols of the internet.
+Ok, I know that you are reading this article to know about that magical equation that, once proved, can break all the existing security protocols of the internet.
 In fact, the Clay Institute is offering one million dollars for a solution to the problem.
 So let’s talk about the equation which I considered you might be interested in.

-- A yes-or-no problem is in P class if the answer can be computed in polynomial time.
+- A yes-or-no problem is in the P class if the answer can be computed in polynomial time.

 - A yes-or-no problem is in NP class if a yes answer can be verified in polynomial time.

-Now we can say that if a problem is in P class, then it is in NP class also.
+Now we can say that if a problem is in the P class, then it is in the NP class also.
 Because for any problem in P, we can verify the answer by simply recalculating the answer.
-Now, the question is, whether all problems in NP are in P?.
-Does the fact that we can verify an answer in polynomial time mean that we can compute that answer in polynomial time?
+Now, the question is, whether all problems in NP are in P. Does the fact that we can verify an answer in polynomial time mean that we can compute that answer in polynomial time?

-There are large number of important problems which is known to be NP-complete (basically, if any of these problems are proven to be in P, then all NP problems are proven to be in P).
+There are a large number of important problems which is known to be NP-complete (basically, if any of these problems are proven to be in P, then all NP problems are proven to be in P).
 If P = NP, then all of these problems will be proven to have an efficient (polynomial time) solution.